JADES: An Abundance of Ultra-Distant T- and Y-Dwarfs in Deep Extragalactic Data: Results

 To estimate proper motions for the new sources, we followed the procedure outlined in \KBD{}, where we used the \texttt{photutils} python package to measure centroids independently for each image, and then measured the offsets between the centroids.
 We plot the thumbnails for the sources with newly derived proper motions, along with the new estimate of proper motion from JWST for JADES-GN-BD-3, along with the measured separations, in Figure \ref{fig:proper_motion}.
 Here, for JADES-GS-BD-14 we plot the thumbnails and centroid positions for both F814W and F850LP, and find similar separations ($0.79^{\prime\prime} \pm 0.09^{\prime\prime}$ and $0.82^{\prime\prime} \pm 0.08^{\prime\prime}$ respectively) from the F090W position.
 We additionally plot the NIRCam F210M and F200W images, where we measure a smaller separation ($0.06^{\prime\prime} \pm 0.01^{\prime\prime}$) owing to the smaller time baseline between the observations.
 We note that the observed proper motion is in the same direction from the HST through to the NIRCam images (roughly southwest).

 Using the separation between the HST and NIRCam positions for the three new sources, and the dates when the HST images were taken (derived from querying the STScI Mikulski Archive for Space Telescopes for the observations in these filters at the source positions), we estimated proper motions for these sources measured in arcseconds per year.
+We note that the HST mosaics we used are a combination of observations taken across multiple programs, and while we have attempted to ascertain the exact observational dates for the portions of the surveys that overlap with each source, there is an additional uncertainty when comparing the dates of the HST observations to the NIRCam observations which will effect the final proper motion estimates.
+This will primarily effect JADES-GS-BD-1, JADES-GS-BD-7, JADES-GS-BD-10, JADES-GS-BD-11, JADES-GS-BD-22, and JADES-GN-BD-10, while the other sources where proper motions were detected were confirmed with NIRCam to NIRCam observations.
 For JADES-GS-BD-14, we estimate a proper motion of $0.07^{\prime\prime}$/yr $\pm 0.01^{\prime\prime}$/yr from the HST/ACS F814W and F850LP to F090W NIRCam images, and $0.06^{\prime\prime}$/yr $\pm 0.01^{\prime\prime}$/yr from the NIRCam F210M to F200W images, consistent between the two methods within the uncertainties.
 For JADES-GS-BD-22, we estimate a proper motion of $0.004^{\prime\prime}$/yr $\pm 0.001^{\prime\prime}$/yr, and for JADES-GN-BD-10 we estimate a proper motion of $0.021^{\prime\prime}$/yr $\pm 0.0014^{\prime\prime}$/yr.
 We can use these proper motions to estimate transverse velocities assuming their Sonora Elf Owl distances and the equation: $v_T = 4.74 \mu d$, where $v_T$ is the transverse velocity in kilometers per second, $\mu$ is the proper motion in arcseconds per year, and $d$ is the distance in parsecs.
 We calculate a transverse velocity of $v_T = 102 \pm 15$ km s$^{-1}$ for JADES-GS-BD-14 (from the F200W to F210M proper motion), $v_T = 8 \pm 2$ km s$^{-1}$ for JADES-GS-BD-22, and $v_T = 128 \pm 15$ km s$^{-1}$ for JADES-GN-BD-10, which is among the highest transverse velocities across the entire sample, owing to the estimated distance ($1.29 \pm 0.09$ kpc from the \texttt{NIFTY} fits with the Sonora Elf Owl models).
 We report our observed proper motions and estimated transverse velocities assuming the Sonora Elf Owl distances (including the sources where we re-measured the proper motions from \KBD{}) in Table \ref{tab:proper_motions}.